sheikhazad/Aligned_Memory_Allocator/README.md

 ### Important Notes:
 1. **No `alignas` Needed**:
-   - As discussed earlier, you don't need to use `alignas` with the allocator itself or its allocations.
+   - No need to use `alignas` with the allocator itself or its allocations.
 The alignment is handled internally.

 2. **Interoperability**:
    - Your allocator works with all STL containers (`vector`, `list`, `map`, etc.).